World-Env: Leveraging World Model as a Virtual Environment for VLA Post-Training: Introduction

 These limitations motivate us to think about a question: \textit{Is there an ``ideal testbed'' that avoids real-world risks while providing greater flexibility and richer semantic understanding than conventional simulators?} We find that video-based world model offers a promising solution.
 Equipped with action-conditioned future prediction and a persistent latent scene representation, world model can generate visually plausible future image sequences, allowing safe, low-cost simulation of action outcomes, as well as policy exploration and refinement without physical interaction.

-In this work, we introduce \model{}, a world model-based reinforcement learning framework that improves policy generalization under data scarcity while respecting real-world safety constraints, as shown in Figure~\ref{fig:teaser}. \model{} consists of two components.
-The first is a video-based world simulator that functions as an interactive future-frame predictor, synthesizing action-conditioned image sequences that capture post-interaction object states and surrounding scene structure.
-The second is a VLM-guided instant reflector that functions as a semantics-aware reward module.
+In this work, we introduce \model{}, a world model-based reinforcement learning framework that improves policy generalization under data scarcity while respecting real-world safety constraints, as shown in Figure~\ref{fig:teaser2}. \model{} consists of two components.
+The first is a \xiao{physically-consistent} world simulator that functions as an interactive future-frame predictor, synthesizing action-conditioned image sequences that capture post-interaction object states and surrounding scene structure. \xiao{To ensure physical consistent of our world model, we propose a geometry-aware feature injection strategy, which leverages latent feature from VGGT~\cite{wang2025vggt} as additional condition.} The second is a VLM-guided instant reflector that functions as a semantics-aware reward module.
 It provides continuous reward signals by evaluating the semantic alignment between predicted visual frames and the input language instruction.
 This assessment supports policy optimization and enables real-time detection of task completion.
 Upon confirming successful execution (e.g., when the goal state is reached), the reflector immediately terminates the action sequence to prevent redundant or disruptive subsequent actions.
-The framework delivers three principal benefits: (1) efficient generalization from minimal expert demonstrations, (2) safe controllability through risk-free virtual exploration, and (3) language-aligned termination via VLM-driven reasoning.

 In summary, our contributions are: